wessenstam/lab-environment/Centrify software/README.md

 - PuTTY on desktop
 - Chrome on desktop

+## Final Domain configuration

+After all steps have been run, disable the Windows Update using the Group Policy Editor

+1. Log into the dc-server using a Domain Admin account (Administrator or afoster)
+1. Open the **Group Policy Manager** under *Windows Administrative Tools*
+2. Expand *Domains > greensafe.lab*
+3. Right-click **Default Domain Policy** and select **Edit...**
+4. Navigate to *Computer Configuration > Policies > Administrative Templates > Windows Components > Windows Update*
+5. Double-click on **Configure Automatic Updates** select **Disabled** and click **OK**
+6. Close all open Windows and log out
+---
 ## Linux machines

 The three Linux machines are based on the CentOS 7 distribution.
 Download the minimum iso (approx. 1GB) from http://isoredirect.centos.org/centos/7/isos/x86_64/.

+---

+**PRO TIP**

+Build one Linux machine and then clone it for the other two, make the needed changes to speed up the creation of the three Linux boxes. **Stop at the creation of the users as they are dependent on the Linux Machine**.

+---
 ### Hardware

 Two out of the three Linux machines have the same hardware requirement.
 The last one (devops-unix) is smaller in size.